nutonomy/nuscenes-devkit/docs/installation.md

 See the [official Miniconda page](https://conda.io/en/latest/miniconda.html).

 #### Setup a Conda environment
 We create a new Conda environment named `nuscenes`.
+We will use this environment for both nuScenes and nuImages.
 ```
 conda create --name nuscenes python=3.7
 ```